 11ch-c.
 The CHF opens a CDR (indicating "out-bound roamer").

 11ch-d.
 The CHF acknowledges by sending Charging Data Response[Initial] to the H-SMF and supplies the HPLMN selected "Roaming Charging Profile" (either the same as the one received from VPLMN, either its own selected) to the H-SMF.

+If receive 5GS CIoT optimization indicators, the V-SMF may provide charging information related to 5GS CIoT to CHF.

 [12a-b].
 The SMF initiates an N4 Session Establishment procedure with the selected UPF.